C# Process

 using System.Diagnostics; var psi = new ProcessStartInfo(); psi.FileName = "ls"; psi.UseShellExecute = false; psi.RedirectStandardOutput = true; using var process = Process.Start(psi); using StreamReader reader = process.StandardOutput; string data = reader.ReadToEnd(); File.WriteAllText("output.txt", data);

-In the example, we redirect the output of the ls
+In this example, we redirect the output of the ls

 command to the